Rossa (singer): Discography

-Rossa started her career as a child singer.
-She released her first album entitled Gadis Ingusan in 1988, followed by Untuk Sahabatku in 1990, but unfortunately, the sales of both albums did not reach maximum results.
-The third album and Rossa's first adult album, Nada-Nada Cinta, was released in 1996 and immediately sold 750,000 copies.
-In 1999, Rossa's fourth album, Tegar, was released and received 4× Platinum Awards in just three months, followed by the next album, Hati Yang Terpilih, released in 2000.
-The album, entitled Kini, was released in 2002, and the album Kembali was released in 2004, followed by the album Yang Terpilih which was released in 2006.
-From the six albums, Rossa released many popular hits not only in Indonesia but also in neighboring countries.
-In 2007, Rossa became the lead singer on Ayat-Ayat Cinta's soundtrack album.
-Finally, in 2009, Rossa released her tenth album, entitled Rossa or Self-Titled.
-Of all her albums (one best and one with other artists), Rossa has released many hit singles that are very popular until now.
-His albums also scored success everywhere, from getting Platinum, Multi-Platinum to Million Sales Album.
+Rossa began her career as a child singer, releasing her debut album Gadis Ingusan in 1988, followed by Untuk Sahabatku in 1990.
+However, the sales of both albums did not achieve significant success.
+Her breakthrough came with her third album and first as an adult artist, Nada-Nada Cinta, released in 1996.
+The album sold 750,000 copies, marking the start of her rise to fame.
+In 1999, Rossa released her fourth album, Tegar, which achieved 4× Platinum status within just three months.
+This was followed by Hati Yang Terpilih in 2000.
+Rossa continued her success with the release of Kini in 2002 and Kembali in 2004.
+In 2006, she released Yang Terpilih, adding to her catalog of hits that resonated not only in Indonesia but also in neighboring countries.
+In 2007, Rossa became the lead vocalist for the soundtrack of Ayat-Ayat Cinta, further cementing her influence in the industry.
+Her tenth album, Rossa (Self-Titled), was released in 2009.
+Throughout her career, Rossa has produced numerous hit singles from her extensive discography, which includes solo albums, collaborative projects, and compilation albums.
+Her albums have consistently achieved significant commercial success, earning Platinum, Multi-Platinum, and Million Sales certifications across various releases.